zosmac/graphviz_swift/README.md

 ![GraphvizSwiftOpen](Readme/GraphvizSwiftOpen.png)

-Graphviz installs a number of example DOT files (extension is .gv, as .dot was already registered for Microsoft DOcument Template files).
+Graphviz installs a number of example DOT files (extension is .gv).
 Select from this list or navigate to other folders with your `.gv` files.
 Upon selection, *GraphvizSwift* presents a document view of the file:

 ![GraphvizSwiftView](Readme/GraphvizSwiftView.png)